Sleuth56/fccULSloader/README.md

 ## Overview

-FCC Tool is a command-line application that creates and maintains a complete local SQLite copy of the FCC Amateur Radio License database.
+FCC Tool is a command-line and web application that creates and maintains a complete local SQLite copy of the FCC Amateur Radio License database.
 This allows you to develop applications that can look up any callsign, entity, or license name without requiring internet connectivity.
 The tool provides functionality to download and update the database from the [FCC's Universal Licensing System (ULS)](https://www.fcc.gov/wireless/universal-licensing-system), look up amateur radio call signs, search for licensees by name or state, and maintain the database for optimal performance.

 The offline nature of this tool makes it particularly valuable for amateur radio operators in the field, emergency communications scenarios, or any situation where internet access may be limited or unavailable.